MAXFIELD GENEALOGY IN AMERICA

-African American - Ten of the Maxfield lines listed below are African American.
+African American - Eight of the Maxfield lines listed below, and numerous smaller fragments, are African American.
 Why they chose the Maxfield surname is unknown.
 Perhaps some are descended from white Maxfield men and women of African ancestry.
-This is the belief of the descendants of George Maxfield (line # 31), who have done considerable research and link their ancestry to the line of Alexander Maxfield (line # 3).
+This is the belief of the descendants of George Maxfield (line # 39B), who have done considerable research and link their ancestry to the line of Alexander Maxfield (line # 3).
 This is very possible, but I have not seen the research.
 Perhaps DNA testing could provide links between more black and white Maxfield lines.

 French Canadian - In 1809, at the height of the Napoleonic Wars, a British seaman, Edward Maxfield, left his ship in Quebec, married a French Canadian woman, and their numerous descendants became part of the French Canadian community.
 Most of their descendants later migrated to New England.